Mekafirst/eval-cicd-project/README.md

 - Création du dockerfile

-# Start with the FastAPI base image
 FROM tiangolo/uvicorn-gunicorn:python3.11
-# Set the working directory
 WORKDIR /app
-# Copy the application code and requirements
 COPY . /app
-# Install Python dependencies
-RUN pip install --no-cache-dir -r requirements.txt
+RUN pip install --no-cache-dir -r requirements.txt EXPOSE 8001
-# Expose the port the app runs on
-EXPOSE 8001
-# Command to run the FastAPI app with Uvicorn
 CMD ["uvicorn", "app.mini-groq:app", "--host", "0.0.0.0", "--port", "8001"]

 - On teste de build et de run le docker, this is fine